DEEP Network Charter

 - The Network brings together activists and academics to work collaboratively to ensure that its activism is grounded in deep analysis and knowledge and its scholarly work is of practical value and policy relevant.

-a) Global Coordinating Circle (GCC) is responsible for operational matters in relation to the coordination and maintenance of the network and links at the global level.
-Members of the GCC shall include the director, deputy director, and between five to eight Stem Circle members (see below).
-Periodically, members of the Stem Circle shall be invited to tender expressions of interest to join the GCC.
-As far as possible, the membership of the GCC shall reflect the diversity within the DEEP Network.
-The GCC shall appoint the director and deputy director after consultation with, and endorsement by the Stem Circle.
-The Director and Deputy Director shall be responsible for managing the day to day functioning and administration of the DEEP Network; administering the funds available to the DEEP Network subject to the approval of the GCC; and preparing the annual report of the DEEP Network and other relevant reports.
-The GCC shall form working groups whenever necessary to assist it in carrying out Network tasks and to explore, formulate and undertake new projects and directions.
-It shall also deliberate on proposals to set up new nodes and global projects before inviting feedback from the SC.
+The global circle consists of a Director, Deputy Director, and the Regional Circle Representatives.
+The GC is responsible for policy and operational matters in relation to the coordination and maintenance of the network and links at the global level.
+It appoints the Director and Deputy Director.
+The Director and Deputy Director are responsible for managing the day to day functioning and administration of the DEEP Network; administering the funds available to the DEEP Network subject to the approval of the GC; and preparing the Annual Report of the DEEP Network and other relevant reports.
+The GC shall form working groups whenever necessary to assist it in carrying out Network tasks and to explore, formulate and undertake new projects and directions.

-f) International Advisory Circle: The Global Coordinating Circle, in consultation with the Node directors and Stem Circle, shall invite distinguished and notable persons to be appointed to DEEP’s International Advisory Circle.
+The GC shall invite distinguished and notable persons to be appointed to DEEP’s International Advisory Circle.
 Its roles include: advising on policy and strategy to meet the aims of DEEP; advising and assisting in projects, activities, promotion of the network, management of DEEP resources and publications; identifying sources of funding and grants for DEEP; and endorsing the annual report of DEEP.

 Members of the DEEP Network shall be expected to